Tornado outbreak of July 1–3, 1997

 A destructive tornado outbreak occurred on July 2, 1997, in the built-up area of Detroit, Michigan.
-There were 13 tornadoes in total, 3 dragged through neighborhoods and downtown, hitting northern Detroit between I-96 and Eight Mile Road, Hamtramck and Highland Park.
+There were 13 tornadoes in total, 3 dragged through neighborhoods and downtown, hitting Detroit’s West Side between I-96 and Eight Mile Road, Hamtramck and Highland Park.
 The storms killed 7, caused local flooding, and destroyed houses.
 5 of the fatalities were recorded in Grosse Pointe Farms, Michigan, due to straight-line winds of up to 100 mph that blew a gazebo full of people into Lake St. Clair.
 One tornado formed east of the Detroit River, in Essex County, Ontario, near Windsor, Ontario and caused damage in Windsor and Essex County.
 The strongest tornado was listed as an F3.